Ravi13june/Excellence-Technologies-Solution1/README.md

 node filename.js it will run code file

 For Question number 4
-create projet using npx create-react-app myapp go to the project folder and install axios dependency. using npm install axios command copy the code into App.js from 4-fetchdata-App.js
+create projcet using npx create-react-app myapp go to the project folder and install axios dependency. using npm install axios command copy the code into App.js from 4-fetchdata-App.js